jenkins-x/jx-docs/content/getting-started/create-cluster.md

 "I get error creating cluster exit status 1, or it seems to hang - what should I do?"

 Check to see if `minikube status` reports that minikube is actually already running.
 If it is, do `minikube stop` and then repeat the cluster creation process.
-Removing your ~/.minikube directory is also known to help: you want to make sure you have a clean environment with a working driver installed before attemping to run `jx create cluster minikube`.
+Removing your `~/.minikube` directory is also known to help: you want to make sure you have a clean environment with a working driver installed before attemping to run `jx create cluster minikube`.

+"I get Error: Command failed  kubectl create clusterrolebinding add-on-cluster-admin --clusterrole cluster-admin --serviceaccount kube-system:default, help!"

+You need to...

+* you can specify more cores than you actually have!

 Now **[develop apps faster with Jenkins X](/getting-started/next/)**.